jonnywinter/jonnywinter.github.io/2021-02-05-creating-vlans-via-csv-using-the-meraki-api-and-flask.md

 </body>
 </html>
 ```
+- *link rel="stylesheet" href="https://bootswatch.com/4/superhero/bootstrap.min.css"* is loads the [Superhero Bootstrap](https://bootswatch.com/superhero/) for styling.
+- *script src="https://ajax.googleapis.com/ajax/libs/jquery/3.5.1/jquery.min.js"* loads AJAX & jQuery.
 - *{% for vlan in jsonData | sort(attribute="id", reverse=False)  %}* is the Jinja2 for loop which populates n rows depending on the data passed to it by jsonData from the Python GET request to the Meraki API to retrieve the current VLANs.
+The rows inside the table reference the key value pairs inside the JSON.
-- *<input type="file" id="csvFileInput" accept=".csv">* is the CSV file selector
+- *input type="file" id="csvFileInput" accept=".csv"* is the CSV file selector
-- *<input type="button" id="upload" onclick="handleFiles(csvFileInput.files)" value="Upload" />* is the button that calls the first JavaScript function below.
+- *input type="button" id="upload" onclick="handleFiles(csvFileInput.files)" value="Upload"* is the button that calls the first JavaScript function below.

 ## JavaScript -
 ```javascript